-The University of Abuja is the major and largest tertiary educational institution in the Federal Capital Territory.
-As at the time of this study, it had a population of Sixteen Thousand Two Hundred students in the ten faculties that exist in the school.
-This study is a descriptive cross sectional study carried out on Non medical students in the University of Abuja.
+As at the time of this study, Abuja University had a population of Sixteen Thousand Two Hundred students in the ten faculties that exist in the school.
 The population for the study consisted of students of eight faculties of the University of Abuja.

-2.3 Study Design
+2.3 Study Design and Period

-This was a descriptive cross sectional study carried out on the non medical undergraduate students of the University of Abuja, Nigeria.
-The study was carried out from September 2012 to February 2013 for a neglect of six months.
+This was a descriptive cross sectional study carried out on the non medical undergraduate students of the University of Abuja, Nigeria, for a period of six months, from September 2012 to February 2013